nitinkc/nitinkc.github.io/_posts/sql/2024-06-18-query-optimization.md

 @enduml

-### based on Data Coverage:
+### Data Coverage based:
-Dense index: Has an entry for every search key value in the table.
+**Dense index**: Has an entry for every search key value in the table.
 Suitable for situations where the data has a small number of distinct search key values or when fast access to individual records is required.

-Sparse index: Has entries only for some of the search key values.
+**Sparse index**: Has entries only for some of the search key values.
 Suitable for situations where the data has a large number of distinct search key values.

-Specialized Index Types:
+**Specialized Index Types**:
 Bitmap Index: Excellent for columns with low cardinality (few distinct values).
 Common in data warehousing.

-Hash Index: A index that uses a hash function to map values to specific locations.
+**Hash Index**: A index that uses a hash function to map values to specific locations.
 Great for exact match queries.

-Filtered Index: Indexes a subset of rows based on a specific filter condition.
+**Filtered Index**: Indexes a subset of rows based on a specific filter condition.
 Useful to improve query speed on commonly filtered columns.

-Covering Index: Includes all the columns required by a query in the index itself, eliminating the need to access the underlying table data.
+**Covering Index**: Includes all the columns required by a query in the index itself, eliminating the need to access the underlying table data.

-Function-based index: Indexes that are created based on the result of a function or expression applied to one or more columns of a table.
+**Function-based index**: Indexes that are created based on the result of a function or expression applied to one or more columns of a table.

-Full-Text Index: A index designed for full-text search, allowing for efficient searching of text data.
+**Full-Text Index**: A index designed for full-text search, allowing for efficient searching of text data.

-Spatial Index: Used for indexing geographical data types.
+**Spatial Index**: Used for indexing geographical data types.

 # Datastructures used in Indexing
 Indices can be saved in